Jimmy Kimmel Shares His Brilliant Plan To Keep ‘Roseanne’ On The Air, And It Involves A Lot Of John Goodman

-Jimmy Kimmel and Roseanne Barr used to share a home on ABC, but Roseanne was recently dealt a blow that her working class character has been hit with time and time again: She lost her job.
+Jimmy Kimmel and Roseanne Barr used to share a home on ABC, but Roseanne was recently dealt a blow that her working-class character has been hit with time and time again: She lost her job.

 However, Roseanne Barr didn’t get fired because of a bad economy or a company making the decision to embrace automation.
 As previously reported by the Inquisitr, the comedienne got the boot thanks to a racist tweet likening former Obama adviser Valerie Jarrett to an ape.
-Barr’s many talented costars were disappointed to learn that they’ll lose lucrative work because of her bad behavior, but Jimmy Kimmel has a plan to keep the rest of the Roseanne cast on TV.
+Barr’s many talented co-stars were disappointed to learn that they’ll lose lucrative work because of her bad behavior, but Jimmy Kimmel has a plan to keep the rest of the Roseanne cast on TV.
 According to The Wrap, his plan is called Dan.

 During a segment on Jimmy Kimmel Live!, the talk show host roasted his network by joking about its new Roseanne-free programming schedule.
 He quipped that there’s so little left that viewers care to tune into that ABC is “hoping the NBA Finals go 11 games this year.”
 However, he also tried to help his bosses out by offering up a simple solution for saving the network’s most “bigly” popular show.